 - Settling debts for less than the full amount owed

 While these methods sound ideal, there are definite debt settlement pros and cons to consider.

 Debt Settlement Guide: Cons of Debt Settlement

 Debt settlement can pose a few risks if you’re not careful.

 You should always do some research or consult with a credit counselor to know exactly which settlement agreements you’re entering into before you choose this option.
 It’s of vital importance that when you consider debt settlement, you always work with a company with a proven track record and expertise in debt settlement.

 That’s because debt settlement companies often advise you to stop paying your credit card bills.
 In doing so, you’ll end up incurring late fees along with penalty interest and some other potential charges.

 Also, your creditors will very likely step up their collection efforts against you rather than backing off, including filing a debt collection lawsuit against you.

 This is all expected and is part of the debt settlement process.
 If you’re regularly paying your minimum credit card bills, credit card companies aren’t inclined to settle your account.
 After all, it’s in their best interest to keep you on the hook for ongoing payments for as long as possible.

 Fees and No Guarantees

 Working with a tried-and-true debt settlement company is of vital importance!
-An experience debt settlement company, like Alleviate Financial, will know which debts can be settled and which might be best left alone.
+An experienced debt settlement company, like Alleviate Financial, will know which debts can be settled and which might be best left alone.

 A less experienced debt settlement service might put you in a bad situation with your creditors.
 Unless the debt settlement company can settle all or most of your debts, you may end up with extra penalties and fees on your unsettled debts.

 You’ll still be in debt.

 In addition, not all debt collectors are willing to work with the debt settlement company you choose, so make sure you choose a company that already has experience.

 Can Debt Settlement Negatively Affect Your Credit Score